Homogeneity in Coxeter groups and split crystallographic groups: Direct products

 \section{Direct products}

 The main aim of this section is to prove that under certain conditions, homogeneity behaves well with regard to direct products, which allows us to combine results from Sections \ref{homogeneity_crystallographic} and \ref{homogeneity_hyperbolic}.
+The following definition was introduced in \cite{alg_geom_over_groups3}.

 \begin{de} Let $G$ be a group.
 For $x, y \in G$ we define the following operation:

 where $\mathrm{gp}_G(z)$ denotes the normal closure of $x$ in $G$, that is, the smallest normal subgroup of $G$ containing $x$.
 We call a non-trivial element $x \in G$ a zero-divisor in $G$ if there exists a non-trivial element $y \in G$ such that $x \diamond y = 1$.
 We say that the group $G$ is a domain if it has no zero-divisors.
 Finally, we write $x \perp y$ when $x \diamond y = 1$. \end{de}